Kevin O'Donnell Distinguished Friend of Korea Award

 Click here for the nomination form with all the information you need to make a nomination.
 Thank you.

-The Kevin O’Donnell Distinguished Friend of Korea Award is one way Friends of Korea recognizes individuals distinguished by their accomplishments that are consistent with the overarching mission of Friends of Korea: to foster cultural awareness and friendship between Americans and Koreans.
-The award is a lasting tribute to the remembrance and celebration of the extraordinary contributions made by Kevin O’Donnell, U.S. Peace Corps’ first country director in Korea and the fourth director of the Peace Corps.
+The Kevin O’Donnell Distinguished Friend of Korea Award recognizes individuals distinguished by their accomplishments that are consistent with the overarching mission of Friends of Korea: to foster cultural awareness and friendship between Americans and Koreans.
+The award is a lasting tribute to the extraordinary contributions made by Kevin O’Donnell, U.S. Peace Corps’ first country director in Korea and the fourth director of the Peace Corps.

 In 1966, O'Donnell accepted an assignment from the Peace Corps to be country director for South Korea and to start the program.
 O'Donnell's assignment was to establish educational programs in English, math, science, and physical education.
 Because each host nation has such different needs and wants, there was no single recipe for establishing a program.
 Unlike his U.S. embassy and military counterparts, O'Donnell had to rely on the local Korean economy for staff, housing, and office space.
 The language was difficult to master, the culture an enigma to most Americans.
 "You went in and you sank or swam," said O'Donnell.